BoiseCodeWorks/da-planets/readme.md

 ###Let’s start mapping

 This project has provided the basic starting points of an application to manage Galaxies, I know a big task right.
-Thinking about the relationships of space you will need to create a service and controller for each celestial body.The type of data that you store on each object is up to you.
+Thinking about the relationships of space you will need to create a service and controller for each celestial body.
+The type of data that you store on each object is up to you.

 Take your time to work on the relationships and the ability to create and read data first.
 Also take you time to really map out each of the items and try to identify the relationships they have between each other.